jishi/jishi/index.md

 Some key responsibilities included payment gateway integrations and performance improvements, as well as designing hosting solutions.

-C#, ASP.NET, Postgres, Monorail, NHibernate
+C#, ASP.NET, Postgres, Monorail, NHibernate, Lucene.NET

 ### Webhallen (2005-2008)

 In charge of IT and fullstack developer of their e-commerce, ERP and POS solutions.
 Ran a team of 4 covering everything from workstations, hosting, infrastructure as well as development of both site features and ERP features.
+During my time there I helped increase stability and velocity by introducing reduncancy and mirroring for various systems.

 PHP, MySQL, JS